-Finalisation of the review of the trading book requirements was completed in January 2016 with an effective implementation date of 1 January 2019.
-The review of IRRBB was completed in April 2016 with the BCBS concluding that there will be no requirement to include this risk in the capital ratio calculation.
-However additional disclosure requirements will be implemented from 1 January 2018.
+In addition, the BCBS completed a review of the trading book requirements in January 2016 with an effective implementation date of 1 January 2019.
+The review of IRRBB was completed in April 2016, with the BCBS concluding that there will be no requirement to include this risk in the regulatory capital calculations.
+However, additional disclosure requirements will be implemented from 1 January 2018.